abhik07-git/WordCounting4.0/README.md

 - Only searches files directly inside a directory — sub-folders are not searched.
 - Files that cannot be decoded as UTF-8 text are skipped with a warning message.
-- The CSV file is appended to on every run; delete it manually if you want a fresh results file.
+- The CSV file is appended to on every run, delete it manually if you want a fresh results file.

 ---